Alias Reference¶

 /u01/app/oracle/diag/rdbms/free/FREE/trace/alert_FREE.log

-$ cddt
+$ cddt && pwd

 /u01/app/oracle/diag/rdbms/free/FREE/trace

-Control alias loading in oradba_core.conf:
+Control alias loading in oradba_core.conf (or override in oradba_customer.conf):

 Troubleshooting¶